hildigerr/xdg-launcher/README.md

     -   The number of registerd applications is decremented within the `$XDG_STATE_HOME/xdg/launcher.data` file.
     -   Temporary links are removed unless registered as still in use by another application.
-    -   Fuzzed passwd files are not removed from the `/tmp` directory, but will be overwritten each time.
+    -   Fuzzed passwd files are not removed from the `/tmp/$USER/` directory.

 ## Notes
 If you have an `$XAUTHORITY` setting, the `.Xauthority` link will not be made.
 It is hoped that the setting works without it.
 I have not yet been successful in enabling this setting.
 So if you do have it set, please let me know if this works for you or not.